First 100 days of the first Trump presidency: Speech to a joint session of Congress

 The 45th President of the United States, Donald Trump, gave his first public address before a joint session of the United States Congress on February 28, 2017.
 Trump announced the creation of the Office of Victims of Immigration Crime Engagement (VOICE).

 Protests

-Protests against Donald Trump have occurred both in the United States and worldwide, following Donald Trump's 2016 presidential campaign, his electoral win, and through his inauguration.
+Protests against Donald Trump have occurred both in the United States and worldwide, following Donald Trump's 2016 presidential campaign, his electoral college victory, and through his first inauguration.

 On January 21, there were large demonstrations protesting Trump worldwide in 673 cities, with estimates for the global total at approximately five million people.
 About half a million demonstrated in the Women's March on Washington (in Washington, D.C.).

 Day Without Immigrants 2017 and Not My Presidents Day were held on February 16 and 20, respectively.
 Later protests included the Tax Day March (April 15), March for Science (April 22), and People's Climate Mobilization (April 29).